Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: CR-MHD waves

 \subsection{Portrait of waves in a CR-MHD system}

 The quartic dispersion relation \autoref{eq:dispersion} generally has four roots corresponding to four wave branches.
 By fixing characteristic speeds $\widetilde{C}_s,\ \widetilde{C}_{\rm cr}$ and $\widetilde{V}_m$, we numerically solve for all roots and plot their dependence on $\widetilde{\sigma}$ in \autoref{fig:A1}.
 Points marked by $\star$ denote waves initialized in our numerical tests against eigenmode predictions (\autoref{sec:5}).
 For clarity in logarithmic scaling, we show absolute values of real and imaginary parts, with dashed lines indicating originally negative values.
+A similar dispersion analysis was also carried out by \cite{Thomas2021} for code verification.

 We discuss two distinct regimes.
 The top panels demonstrate the real (left) and imaginary (right) parts of normalized wave frequency $\widetilde{\omega}$ in the case where $C_s\gg v_{A,0}$, and all imaginary parts are negative, indicating wave damping and no instability.
 However, when $C_s\ll v_{A,0}$, as in the bottom panels, one branch (red) exhibits a positive imaginary part (bottom right), signaling exponential growth of waves.
 The real part of this branch approaches ${\rm Re}(\omega)/k=C_s$ in the $\sigma v_{A,0}/k\rightarrow 0$ limit, and we thus identify it as the CR-acoustic instability described in \cite{Begelman1997} and \cite{Tsung2022}.